Lê Hồng Phong High School for the Gifted: Petrus Ky students in French Indochina War and Vietnam War eras

-In 1941, the school was temporarily relocated to the Pedagogical College of Saigon due to the war.
+Within a year, the club and its activities were prohibited by the French-Indochina government.
+In 1941, the school was temporarily relocated to the Pedagogical College of Saigon due to the French Indochina war.
 It resumed its regular teaching activities in the same year, at its own establishment.

+In 1942, Petrus Ký students, inspired by students in Hanoi, founded an organisation named S.E.T.
+(Section Exécution Tourisme).
+The organisation functioned as a scout programme aiming at developing character, citizenship, and personal fitness qualities.
+During this time, several Petrus Ký professors such as Phạm Thiều, Lê Văn Chí and Trần Văn Thanh, also subtly professed their patriotism in lectures.
 In 1945, the school was temporarily closed after evacuating to Tan Dinh school district.
 It re-opened in April 1946 in a seminary on Lucien Mossard street.
 It returned to Chợ Quán in the year 1947.

 In 1961, it became a secondary school in the Southern Vietnamese educational system.
 In 1976, the school was renamed after a former general secretary of the Communist Party of Vietnam, Lê Hồng Phong, and became a high school.
-In 1990, it was made a high school for the gifted students.
-Its current name is Lê Hồng Phong High School for the Gifted.
+In 1990, it was renamed to Lê Hồng Phong High School for the Gifted.